Regina Calcaterra

-Regina Marie Calcaterra (born November 9, 1966) is an American attorney, a founding partner of Calcaterra Pollack LLP law firm, and a New York Times best-selling author.
-A known presence in state and local politics, she served as Executive Director to two of New York State Governor Andrew Cuomo’s investigatory commissions, Chief Deputy to Suffolk County Executive Steven Bellone, and Deputy General Counsel to both the New York State Insurance Fund and New York City Employees’ Retirement System.
+Regina Marie Calcaterra (born November 9, 1966) is an American attorney, founding partner of Calcaterra Law PC law firm, and a New York Times best-selling author.
+She served as Executive Director to two of New York State Governor Andrew Cuomo's investigatory commissions, Chief Deputy to Suffolk County Executive Steven Bellone, and Deputy General Counsel to both the New York State Insurance Fund and New York City Employees’ Retirement System.